Rigpa (organization): Rigpa Shedra

 The Rigpa Shedra, or study college, was established in 2001 in Lerab Ling.
 It offers courses based on traditional Buddhist texts taught by lamas such as Dzogchen Rinpoche, Dzigar Kongtrul Rinpoche, Ringu Tulku and Khenpo Pema Sherab.
 A longer, more intensive version known as Rigpa Shedra East, which is based in Pharping near Kathmandu and is under the guidance of Khenpo Namdrol, began in 2006.
 This eastern shedra runs for four months a year and the full curriculum takes nine years to complete.

-Teachers

-Over the years many senior teachers from the Tibetan tradition have taught in Rigpa centres, including the Dalai Lama, Sakya Trizin, Dilgo Khyentse Rinpoche, Dudjom Rinpoche, Kalu Rinpoche, Nyoshul Khen Rinpoche and Trulshik Rinpoche.
-More recently, regular teachers at Rigpa centres around the world have included many from the younger generation of lamas, such as Dzongsar Khyentse Rinpoche, Dzigar Kongtrul Rinpoche, Tsoknyi Rinpoche, Yongey Mingyur Rinpoche and Khandro Rinpoche.
-A number of teachers from other traditions have also been invited, including Thich Nhat Hanh, who taught in Lerab Ling in 1993, and Balangoda Ananda Maitreya Thero, who taught in Rigpa London in 1983.
-Senior students of Sogyal Rinpoche have taught courses on meditation and Buddhism since the early days of Rigpa.
-Such student teachers include Patrick Gaffney, who edited the Tibetan Book of Living and Dying, Ian Maxwell, Maureen Cooper, Christine Longaker and Andrew Warr.

 Publications and translation

 Rigpa is well known in the Tibetan Buddhist community for its Tibetan calendar, which was first published in 1979.
 Other publications include View: The Rigpa Journal which began in 1994.
 In 2012 Rigpa's translation group published their translation of a book on lojong, To Dispel the Misery of the World, by the Sakya master Ga Rabjampa, with a foreword by Sogyal Rinpoche's former tutor, Khenpo Appey Rinpoche.